How To Use Symmetry Brushes In Photoshop / Mandala Tutorial | Graphicxtras

-Select the brush tool in the Photoshop tools bar.
-Select the brush design, size etc and you will find the symmetry options for painting along the far end of the options bar (along the top normally).
+Select the Photoshop brush tool in the tools bar.
+Select the preset, size etc and symmetry options for painting along the far end of the control bar (along the top normally).
 Click that and you will see a menu appear and you will have options such as vertical, horizontal, dual axis, diagonal, wavy etc. Select one of those and you will see a path appear.
 Press return to accept it or move or re-size and rotate it.

 If you just want to create a basic mirror effect then the vertical and horizontal ones are the best to use.
 If you want a wonderful tile creation then select the dual axis.

 You can also create your own path such as using the curvature tool and then use that a symmetry path and use it with your currently selected preset.
 Have to say that I have never found it particularly easy to create paths that are that useful beyond the ones that are currently available such as the dual etc

 If you want to create seamless patterns with your strokes, you can use the paint tool with the symmetry and dual.
 Dual axis is created dead center of the document.
 There is no pattern preview with the feature but luckily the dual feature wraps around the document so you can draw beyond the edge and it will appear on the other side of the document so the dual is a great way to create seamless tiles with any selected strokes.
 You can then go to the edit menu and define command.

 $7.79 (also GBP, etc) per set, PNG format, download